askmike/gekko/docs/Plugins.md

     2013-06-02 18:21:15 (INFO): (PROFIT REPORT) current balance:     217.465 USD
     2013-06-02 18:21:15 (INFO): (PROFIT REPORT) profit:          10.000 USD (4.820%)

-#### Special note for CEX.io users

-At CEX.io the asset is bound to devalue over time, however investers are compensated with mining rewards.
-Because the size of this reward depends on factors outside the market **this reward is not taken into consideration when simulating the profit.**

 ### Mailer

 Mailer will automatically email you whenever Gekko has a new advice.